IsacLira/stock-price-chatbot/README.md

 ```
 pip install -r requirements.txt
 ```
-* Save the default env variables in a `.env` file at the project root.
+* Set the following config variables in a `.env` file at the root folder of the project.
 ```
 RABBIT_MQ_USER='guest'
 RABBIT_MQ_PASSWORD='guest'